-As at December 31, 2021, VidaCaixa acts as the parent company of the CaixaBank's insurer group, made up by VidaCaixa itself, 100% of BPI Vida e Pensões - Companhia de Seguros, SA, (hereinafter, BPI VP) and 100% of VidaCaixa Mediación, Sociedad de Agencia de Seguros Vinculados, SAU.
+As at December 31, 2022, VidaCaixa acts as the parent company of the CaixaBank's insurer group, made up by VidaCaixa itself, 100% of BPI Vida e Pensões - Companhia de Seguros, S.A., (hereinafter, BPI VP), 100% of Sa Nostra Compañía de Seguros de Vida, S.A.U. and 100% of VidaCaixa Mediación, Sociedad de Agencia de Seguros Vinculados, S.A.U.

-Likewise, VidaCaixa holds a 49.92% participation in SegurCaixa Adeslas, SA de Seguros y Reaseguros, entity that operates with non-life insurances.
+Likewise, VidaCaixa holds a 49.92% participation in SegurCaixa Adeslas, S.A. de Seguros y Reaseguros, entity that operates with non-life insurances.

-At December 31, 2021, the group has the following corporate structure:
+At December 31, 2022, the group has the following corporate structure:

-(\) There is a 0.08% of minority shareholders
+() There is a 0.08% of minority shareholders

-As shown, VidaCaixa has three related companies:
+As shown, VidaCaixa has four related companies:

-- SegurCaixa Adeslas, SA, de Seguros y Reaseguros, located in Spain, 49.92% owned by VidaCaixa. - VidaCaixa Mediación, Sociedad de Agencia de Seguros Vinculada, SAU, located in Spain, 100% owned by VidaCaixa. - BPI Vida e Pensões Companhia de Seguros, SA, located in Portugal, invested 100% by VidaCaixa.
+- SegurCaixa Adeslas, S.A., de Seguros y Reaseguros, located in Spain, 49.92% owned by VidaCaixa. - VidaCaixa Mediación, Sociedad de Agencia de Seguros Vinculada, S.A.U., located in Spain, 100% owned by VidaCaixa.

+- BPI Vida e Pensões Companhia de Seguros, SA, located in Portugal, invested 100% by VidaCaixa. - Sa Nostra Compañía de Seguros de Vida S.A.U.